Community Links

 Cheltenham Festivals

-We are fortunate to receive free tickets for the Literature and Science Festivals, when possible.
-Our Year 5 pupils participated in Cheltenham Festivals “Across the Sky” Community Opera in July 2019.
+We are fortunate to receive free tickets for the Literature, Science and Music Festival, as well as travel bursaries.
+Our pupils have participated in Cheltenham Festivals “Across the Sky” Community Opera.
 They spent a year writing and composing the Opera, with Author Miranda Walker and Composer and Musical Director Michael Betteridge.
 This work involved collaboration with a local choir, another local primary and secondary school.
 The opera was performed at the Town Hall to the local community and their families.
 Please see the link below to watch the highlights – it was amazing!

 https://www.cheltenhamfestivals.com/education/take-part/community-opera/